 The media is a great way to spread the word about your event so we have included some tips and a shell media release to help you engage with media.
-If you are not hosting an event but still want to help promote the day, you could also think of a local disability champion or humaninterest story to pitch to local media.
+Remember to include your chosen theme as part of your pitch and in your media release!
+If you are not hosting an event but still want to help promote the day, you could also think of a local disability champion or interest story to pitch to local media.